alexandria-p/ContentWarning-KeepCameraAfterDeath/README.md

 ### Contact Us

-🚨 If you found this mod on any site except for *Thunderstore* or *r2 Modman*, then I cannot guarantee the safety of the file you have downloaded! 🚨
+🚨 If you found this mod on any site except for *Thunderstore* or *r2 Modman* (or on the Steam Workshop under HumbleKraken), then I cannot guarantee the safety of the file you have downloaded! 🚨

 Please report this back to me on my GitHub https://github.com/alexandria-p or my Twitter account https://twitter.com/HumbleKraken.